Treats type 2 diabetes.

 If you notice these less serious side effects, talk with your doctor:

-- Mild nausea, constipation, diarrhea, upset stomach, or acid indigestion
+- Mild nausea, constipation, diarrhea, or upset stomach

 - Redness, itching, bump, swelling, or any changes in your skin where the shot was given